typelevel/cats/README.md

 ### How can I contribute to Cats?

-We welcome code contributions to Cats and would love for you to help build Cats.
+We welcome contributions to Cats and would love for you to help build Cats.
 See our [contributor guide](https://typelevel.org/cats/contributing.html) for more information about how you can get involved.